SEAHORSE: A Multilingual, Multifaceted Dataset for Summarization Evaluation: The dataset

 \subsection{Annotation methodology}

-For each summary, we collect annotations along 6 dimensions, also referred as Q1-6: \begin{itemize} \item [\textbf{Q1}] \textbf{comprehensible}: The summary can be read and understood by the rater.
-(If ``No,'' the rest of the questions will be skipped.) \item [\textbf{Q2}] \textbf{repetition}: The summary is free of unnecessarily repeated information. \item [\textbf{Q3}] \textbf{grammar}: The summary is grammatically correct. \item [\textbf{Q4}] \textbf{attribution}: All of the information provided by the summary is fully attributable to the source article, as defined in \cite{rashkin2021measuring}. \item [\textbf{Q5}] \textbf{main ideas}: The summary captures the main idea(s) of the source article. \item [\textbf{Q6}] \textbf{conciseness}: The summary concisely represents the information in the source article. \end{itemize} For the first 3 questions, annotators see only the summary.
-The article is revealed when they are ready to answer questions 4--6.
-They can answer ``Yes,'' ``No,'' or ``Unsure'' to each question and have the option to leave comments for their answers or flag if they see any issues in the article.
-The annotation interface is shown in Figure \ref{fig:cc_interface}.
+For each summary, we collect annotations along 6 dimensions, also referred to as Q1--6: \begin{itemize} \item [\textbf{Q1}] \textbf{comprehensible}: The summary can be read and understood by the rater.
+(If ``No,'' the rest of the questions will be skipped.) \item [\textbf{Q2}] \textbf{repetition}: The summary is free of unnecessarily repeated information. \item [\textbf{Q3}] \textbf{grammar}: The summary is grammatically correct. \item [\textbf{Q4}] \textbf{attribution}: All the information in the summary is fully attributable to the source article, as defined in \citet{rashkin2021measuring}. \item [\textbf{Q5}] \textbf{main ideas}: The summary captures the main idea(s) of the source article. \item [\textbf{Q6}] \textbf{conciseness}: The summary concisely represents the information in the source article. \end{itemize} For the first 3 questions, annotators see only the summary.
+The article is revealed when the raters are answering questions 4--6.
+They can answer ``Yes,'' ``No,'' or ``Unsure'' to each question and have the option to leave comments or flag any issues they see in the article.
+The annotation interface is shown in \autoref{fig:cc_interface}.

 Note that our annotation process is \emph{reference-less}, i.e., the annotator is never comparing a model-generated summary with the reference summary.
-They evaluate each summary directly.
+They evaluate each summary on its own.
 Given the subjectivity of summarization, we believe this approach allows us to adequately reward models that generate relevant summaries that may be different than the reference.
 Moreover, this enables us to train reference-less metrics in \S\ref{sec:metrics}, which have an added benefit of being able to be used at inference time for re-ranking.

 The raters are paid, full-time annotators who were trained for this specific task and worked under the supervision of a project manager.
+For the non-English languages, the raters are bilingual, proficient in both the annotation language and English.
+They received a detailed set of instructions in English describing the 6 dimensions of quality and positive and negative examples of each in the target language.
+We created a set of 109 summaries with gold ratings, which we used to train the raters.
+Each annotator rated 20--30 summaries from this gold set.
+If the rater performed well on this subset, they were qualified to move forward with the annotation task.
+Otherwise, the annotator received feedback and were asked to complete another 10--20 ratings.
+This training process was repeated as needed.

+A small number of approved annotators were removed during the annotation process, due to issues flagged by the annotation team and the authors.
+The ratings from the removed annotators are not included in the dataset.